 Typically I don’t peel my carrots when they are organic, but it does help for the “realness” factor if you’re trying to get the look of a hot dog.
 If you don’t need to worry about that, leave the peel on.

 After cutting them to the bun-size, you’ll boil them and then let it marinate them in seasoning for overnight or up to 3 days.
 I ended up doing the latter mostly because I got busy.

-Then you grill them to get those cook marks on them, and to warm them up.
+Then all you need to do is grill them to get those cook marks on them, and to warm them up.

 I still remember in 4th grade when I told everybody what hot dogs were really made of (google it if you don’t know), and I grossed everyone out and probably didn’t have friends any more (joking, kind of).

 If I met them now, maybe I’d make them a carrot dog to make up for it.